Larry Robbins: Personal life

 Robbins has four sons, by his first wife Amy Towers, who he later divorced.
 In 2012, he married his second wife, Sarahmay Wesemael.
-He lives in Alpine, New Jersey.
+He lives in Alpine, New Jersey but has recently relocated to South Florida.
 Robbins is the owner of the Chicago Steel of the USHL.

 Wealth and philanthropy

 Robbins serves as chairman of the board for both the Knowledge is Power Program (KIPP) New York and Relay Graduate School of Education.
 He is a member of the board of directors for The Robin Hood Foundation and chairs the education committee.
 He is a member of the board of directors for Teach For America (New York) and was an honoree at the 2013 Annual Benefit Dinner.
 Through their Robbins Family Foundation, Larry and his wife Sarahmay are active supporters of education reform both in New York City and across the US.
 In addition, Robbins is the Senior Chair of the Wall Street Division of the UJA-Federation and the recipient of the 2007 Young Leadership Award.

 In 2014, Robbins reportedly earned $570 million (including his share of his firm's management and performance fees, cash compensation and stock and option awards).